prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The Remote Write message&rsquo;s version to use when writing to the endpoint.</p>
+<p>messageVersion defines the Remote Write message&rsquo;s version to use when writing to the endpoint.</p>
 <p><code>Version1.0</code> corresponds to the <code>prometheus.WriteRequest</code> protobuf message introduced in Remote Write 1.0.
 <code>Version2.0</code> corresponds to the <code>io.prometheus.write.v2.Request</code> protobuf message introduced in Remote Write 2.0.</p>
 <p>When <code>Version2.0</code> is selected, Prometheus will automatically be